-These little vegan bruschetta make perfect Christmas canapés and they couldn’t be easier to make!
+These little Christmas trees make perfect vegan canapés and they couldn’t be easier to make!

-I can never resist cutting things into Christmassy shapes at this time of year so when I was planning my canapés selection I couldn’t resist making my vegan bruschetta just a little more festive!
+I can never resist cutting things into Christmassy shapes at this time of year so when I was planning my vegan canapés selection I couldn’t resist making my tiny bruschetta just a little more festive!

 I haven’t given a yield for this recipe because it depends how large your cookie cutter is and how big your slices of bread.
 I managed to cut 4 trees out of a slice of bread and my tomato sauce covered 36 trees with some to spare!